AlibabaCloudDocs/oss/intl.en-US/Quick Start/Get started with OSS.md

 ## OSS-based file system management

 OSS does not use a hierarchical structure for objects, but instead uses a flat structure.
 All elements are stored as objects in buckets.
 However, OSS supports folders as a concept to group objects and simplify management.
 To use OSS in a manner similar to local folders and disks, you can configure Cloud Storage Gateway \(CSG\).
 CSG uses the NFS, SMB \(CIFS\), or iSCSI protocol to map OSS buckets to local folders or disks.
 By using CSG, you can access OSS resources by reading and writing files in local folders or disks.
 This way, you can use applications compliant with POSIX and protocols for block-based access to reduce the cost for application modification and learning.
-For more information, see [Configure CSG](/intl.en-US/Console User Guide/Upload, download, and manage objects/Configure CSG.md).
+For more information, see [Use CSG to attach OSS to ECS](/intl.en-US/Console User Guide/Upload, download, and manage objects/Use CSG to attach OSS to ECS.md).